Data Security in A Smart Residential Community

 Summary

-1. In this chapter, the author discusses that a vast pool of data will be generated when shifting an existing community system to a smart community system, and data security will become a more crucial issue in which a community has to deal with.
+1. In this chapter, the author discusses that a vast pool of data will be generated when shifting an existing community system to a smart community system, and data security will become a more crucial issue in which a community has to deal with.2.
+The interaction with IoT smart devices created more transaction data in a smart community system.

 3. The fear factors drive users to take data privacy and security more seriously.
 Hence, when adopting a smart community system, security precaution should be part of the entire implementation plan.